 Use automation systems for watering wall gardens and activating room lighting using heat sensors.
-Install a programmable thermostat to automatically adjust temperature settings during off-peak hours.
+Install a programmable thermostat to adjust temperature settings during off-peak hours automatically.
 Seal air leaks and improve insulation to reduce heating and cooling loss.

 Use natural ventilation to cool buildings during warmer weather, for example, vents and exhaust pipes that circulate air from winds.
 Install high-efficiency heating and cooling systems like heat pumps or geothermal systems.